Astemes/astemes-triarc-framework/docs/92_Triarc and Actor Framework/Triarc and AF.md

 In actor framework the messages may be either abstract or coupled to a specific actor class hierarchy.
 An actor may allow its children to modify the bahvior of the Do method in a message by using dynamic dispatch methods which the children would then override.

-In Triarc the same concept may be implemented by adding cases in the Handle Messages.vi for the specific message in child classes.
+In Triarc the same concept may be implemented by adding cases in the Handle Messages.vi for the specific message in decending classes.
 An abstract message in Triarc is best implemented using an interface.

 ### Callbacks